 Michigan law provides for money damages to child victims of dog attacks.
 Compensation in includes payment for pain and suffering, scarring, medical bills, and psychological harm caused to the child.
 Many children suffer permanent and disfiguring scars, especially to the face, from a dog attack.

 If your child has suffered injuries after being attacked by a dog, seeking medical attention should always be the first priority.
 However, depending on the circumstances of an attack, you might also be able to file a civil lawsuit against a negligent pet owner.

-By retaining a lawyer who is familiar with child injury claims stemming from dog bites in Michigan, you could rest assured that a legal professional is by your side.
-Call an experienced attorney today to begin working on a claim.
+By retaining a dog bite lawyer specializing in cases for children, you could rest assured that a legal professional is by your side.

 - 29000 Inkster Road